kineticadb/kinetica-connector-spark/README.md

 The *Spark Ingest/Egress Processor* provides an easy API-level interface for moving data between *Spark* and *Kinetica*.

-Features include:

-* Interfaces with *Kinetica* through *Spark DataFrames*
+It is designed to interface with *Kinetica* through *Spark DataFrames*, and optimize data type conversions between the two.

-  * Optimizes datatype conversions between *Spark* and *Kinetica*
-  * Automatic right-sizing of string and numeric fields

-* Handles drifting/evolving schemas

-  * Automatically adds new columns from *DataFrames* to existing *Kinetica* tables
-  * Automatically widens *Kinetica* table columns to fit new data

 ### Architecture